- Food and Cooking»

 Where you purchase your coffee beans, and how you store them can make a big difference, when it comes down to the taste & aroma.

-As a rule coffee taste best if consumed within a month of roasting.
-After that it will began to lose its roasted flavor, and aroma.
-Most well known coffee house chains maintain selves with fresh coffee.
-Supermarkets are another story?
+As a rule, coffee tastes best if consumed within a month of roasting.
+After that, it will begin to lose its roasted flavor, and aroma.
+Most well-known coffee house chains maintain selves with fresh coffee.
+Are supermarkets another story?

 To keep your coffee fresh, store it in an airtight container, that is opaque.
 Keep it on a counter or cupboard.
 Never freeze or refrigerate.

 The decreased temperatures cause condensation, which ultimately dries out the beans, and depletes the flavor, and aroma.

 "Please talk among yourselves"Linda Richman (Mike Myers) SNL.